 In one of the last remaining wildernesses in South East Asia, Cambodian community activists are struggling to defend their forest home.
 Their leader, Chut Wutty, defies threats and intimidation to investigate the corrupt logging syndicates.
-At an
+At

-illegal, military controlled site in the Cardamom Mountains Wutty is stopped and shot dead.
-Featuring exclusive footage with Wutty in the months leading up to his death, I am Chut Wutty asks why did he die, and can his network fight for the forest
+an illegal, military controlled site in the Cardamom Mountains Wutty is stopped and shot dead.
+Featuring exclusive footage with Wutty in the months leading up to his death, I am Chut Wutty asks why did he die, and can his network fight for the

-Cambodia's Ministry of Censorship Culture has banned a screening of a documentary film about murdered environmentalist Chut Wutty and threatened strong action against the venue if films continue to be shown without first being cleared by the
+Cambodia's Ministry of Censorship Culture has banned a screening of a documentary film about murdered environmentalist Chut Wutty and threatened strong action against the venue if films continue to be shown without first being cleared by

-Set to be screened on April 20 at Phnom Penh's Meta House Cafe, Fran Lambrick's I Am Chut Wutty chronicles the fight against deforestation in Cambodia through the life of Wutty, who in 2012 was shot and killed while documenting logging activities in Koh
+Set to be screened on April 20 at Phnom Penh's Meta House Cafe, Fran Lambrick's I Am Chut Wutty chronicles the fight against deforestation in Cambodia through the life of Wutty, who in 2012 was shot and killed while documenting logging activities

 A letter sent from the Ministry to Meta House yesterday states: